md-rejoyan-islam/quranul-karim/README.md

 # Quranul Karim Multi-Languages

 Quranul Karim Multi-Languages is a simple and easy-to-use application that helps you to read the Holy Quran in multiple languages.
-It supports multiple languages such as Arabic, English, French, German, Spanish, Turkish, Indonesian, Urdu, Malay, and many more.
-You can easily switch between languages and read the Quran in your preferred language.
+It supports multiple languages such as Arabic, English, French, Russian, Chinese and Urdu.
+You can easily switch between languages and read the Quran in your preferred language.The application provides a clean and user-friendly interface that makes it easy to navigate and read the Quran.

-The application provides a clean and user-friendly interface that makes it easy to navigate and read the Quran.
-You can easily search for specific verses or chapters, bookmark your favorite verses, and share them with your friends and family.
-The app also provides audio recitations of the Quran in multiple languages, so you can listen to the beautiful recitations while reading the text.

 ## Features:

 - Read the Holy Quran in multiple languages
-- Support for multiple languages( Arabic, English, French, German, Bengali,Chinese, Russian)
+- Support for multiple languages( Urdu, English, French, German, Bengali,Chinese, Russian)
 - Switch between languages with ease
 - Clean and user-friendly interface
 - Dark and light mode